The Great British Sewing Bee is back for 2019!

 Meet the Sewing Bee Judges

-Image: Love Productions
+Image: Patrick Grant, Esme Young, (C) Love Productions

-Images: Swanky Modes archive
+Image copyright: Swanky Modes archive

 Esme Young is a new judge for this series of the Great British Sewing Bee, replacing May Martin who was a judge for the last three series.
 Esme studied at Central Saint Martins and also teaches pattern cutting there.
 She is co-founder of fashion label Swanky Modes and a costume designer, working on films such as Bridge Jones (the bunny outfit!) and Trainspotting.
 We are really excited to see what Esme will be like as a judge and her pattern cutting skills will bring a whole new dimension to the show.

-Image: Community Clothing
+Image copyright: Community Clothing

 Patrick Grant is a British Fashion designer and Saville Row working as a creative director for Norton & Sons, E. Tautz & Sons and Barbour.
 Patrick has been a judge on all series of the sewing bee.
 This year Patrick launched the social enterprise, Community Clothing to rejuvenate the British manufacturing industry.
 Find out all about this exciting project here.